aybun/interpreter-in-nim/README.md

 # Note
     I recently found Racket.
 I think it suits the task better.
-On the way of turning into a lisper or schemer.
+This sets me on the way to becoming a lisper or schemer.

 # interpreter-in-nim
 - Following the tutorial literally is not optimal, so I decided to learn *Go*, *Nim* and the concept of *interpreters* at the same time, shooting 1 stone with 3 birds, basically.